dwuelfing/Data_Wrangling_Project_and_Task/README.md

-# Data Wrangling Projects & Assignments
+# Data Wrangling Projects
-Projects for QBS-181 Data Wrangling Course
+Projects and homework assignments for QBS-181 Data Wrangling Course.

 # Overview:
 This repository contains homework, midterm, and final assignments for the QBS-181 Data Wrangling Course for Fall 2019.